hsh2001/apple-dark-mode/README.en.md

 </p>
 ```

-And grant id to added 'link' tag for calling in 'dark.css' from above.
+And grant id to added `link` tag for calling in `dark.css` from above.
 ```html
 <link id="dark-mode-sheet"
       rel="stylesheet"